Sec-ant/zxing-wasm/README.md

 ### `zxing-wasm/writer`

 This subpath only provides a function to write barcodes.
-The wasm binary size is ~600 KB.
+The wasm binary size is ~608 KiB.

 ```ts
 import { writeBarcode } from "zxing-wasm/writer";